JuanTecedor/CppUtils/README.md

 v4 == Vector2i{-4, 5};  // true
 ```

+There are currently two implementations of the vector:
+* Vector: Based in a std::array
+* VectorTuple: Based in a std::tuple

+The results at different optimization levels can be seen in Results.txt.

 ## Ostream redirector

 Redirects the std::cout output to an internal stringstream.
 Normally used to test the output of another module.